FMIA: Legion of Whom? Fast, Efficient Overhaul Has Seattle Set to Surprise

 8. I think the Patriots are going to miss Brandin Cooks this year.
 Terribly.

-9. I think, Bengal fans, now you see what you were missing with the John Ross injury last year.
+9. I think, Bengals fans, now you see what you were missing with the John Ross injury last year.

 10. I think these are my other thoughts of the week: